Our list of 60 dams that were removed in 2010, benefitting hundreds of miles of rivers nationwide.

 The removal of two dams on Washington's Elwha River is one of the most significant river restoration projects of our time.

-Through the relicensing of the Oroville Dam, American Rivers is helping to restore water flows and temperature, floodplain habitat and expand habitat for salmon and steelhead along the Feather River.
+Through the relicensing of the Oroville Dam, American Rivers is helping to restore water flows and temperature, floodplain habitat, habitat for salmon and steelhead, and improve recreational opportunities along the Feather River.

 American Rivers' work on the Green River will remove the first dam on the river, the Wiley & Russell Dam.
 The dam is a timber crib and concrete dam that is 14-feet high and 165 feet long.
 The Town is also considering fish passage at the second dam, the Mill Street Dam, and partners will investigate additional options for the two upstream dams once passage is achieved at the lower dams.